19th YORK/ROCK HILL SC

 CHRISTMAS BIRD COUNT

-The circle includes all the city of Rock Hill and the Winthrop College Farm, the eastern third of York (including Hilton Pond Center), the southern end of Lake Wylie and Tega Cay, and the Catawba River from the dam to the I-77 bridge, and extends from Ogden in the south almost to Nanny's (Ferguson's) Mountain to the north.
-This circle's diverse habitats--including river bottomland, pine woods, thickets, hardwood stands, open fields, a large lake, and urbanized areas--provide a variety of bird life and an enjoyable day in the field.
-Homebound persons may choose to conduct a feeder watch and count birds that come to their backyards during the count day.
+The circle comprises all of Rock Hill and the Winthrop College Farm, the eastern third of the City of York (including Hilton Pond Center), the southern end of Lake Wylie and Tega Cay, and the Catawba River from the dam to the I-77 bridge; it extends from Ogden in the south almost to the pinnacle of Nanny's (Ferguson's) Mountain to the north.
+This circle's amazingly diverse habitats--including river bottomland, pine woods, thickets, hardwood stands, open fields, a large lake, and urbanized areas--provide a variety of bird life and an enjoyable day in the field.

 Happy Birding!